Jamie Whincup

-Jamie Whincup (born 6 February 1983) is an Australian professional racing driver competing in the Supercars Championship.
+Jamie David Whincup (born 6 February 1983) is an Australian professional racing driver competing in the Supercars Championship.
 He currently is team principal for Triple Eight Race Engineering.
 He has driven the No. 88 Holden ZB Commodore, won a record seven Supercars championship titles, four Bathurst 1000 victories, and a Bathurst 12 Hour victory.
-Whincup is the all-time record holder in the Supercars Championship for race wins, at 124 career wins.
+Whincup is the all-time record holder in the Supercars Championship for race wins, at 125 career wins.
 He is also the first driver to win the Jason Richards Memorial Trophy twice at Pukekohe Park Raceway in Auckland, New Zealand.

 Early life

 Whincup was born in Melbourne, Australia to Sandra and David Whincup.
 He attended Eltham College in Research, Victoria.
 Whincup once lived with fellow driver Will Davison.